Rabbot

-"Rabbot" is the series premiere of the animated television series Aqua Teen Hunger Force.
-A rough-cut version of this episode originally aired in the United States prior to the launch of Adult Swim on December 30, 2000 on Cartoon Network unannounced, the final cut of this episode later aired on Adult Swim on September 16, 2001.
+"Rabbot" is the series premiere of the American animated television series Aqua Teen Hunger Force.
+A rough-cut version of this episode originally aired in the United States prior to the launch of Adult Swim on December 30, 2000 on Cartoon Network unannounced, the final cut of this episode later aired on Adult Swim on September 9, 2001.
 In the episode Master Shake, Frylock, and Meatwad investigate the recent destruction of Carl's car, while a giant mechanical rabbit destroys downtown.

 The December 30, 2000 airing of "Rabbot" received a 0.2 household rating.

 The Rabbot character would later return in future episodes.
 This episode has been made available on DVD, and other forms of home media, including on demand streaming.